axeluhl/eBox/README.md

 * * * * *	/usr/local/bin/ebox_control.sh 2>/var/log/ebox_control.err | logger -t ebox_control
 ```

 where the ``ebox_modbusquery.py`` script logs the Innogy/E.ON eBox Professional's Modbus values to InfluxDB, and the ``ebox_control.sh`` script uses the InfluxDB content to configure the maximum power allowed for the eBox, reading configuration data---particularly on the strategy to use---from ``/etc/ebox_defaults.conf``.
+The BLOCK_HOME_BATTERY_DISCHARGE_IF_WALLBOX_POWER_EXCEEDS_WATTS property in the file controls the wallbox power output threshold above which home battery discharging will be blocked by the ``ebox_control.sh`` script.
+Remove the property if you want to disable this behavior.
+It currently defaults to 2000W.

 Additionally, there is a script ``ebox_default_strategy.sh`` that outputs or updates the strategy in ``/etc/ebox_defaults.conf`` for granting energy to the wallbox.
 I created a group ``ebox`` who is the group owner of ``/etc/ebox_defaults.conf`` with that file being group-writable, so that members of that group can run ``ebox_default_strategy.sh`` to update the ``STRATEGY`` variable in that file from where ``ebox_control.sh`` picks it up.

+For home battery discharge blocking there is a dependency on [https://github.com/axeluhl/kostal-RESTAPI](https://github.com/axeluhl/kostal-RESTAPI), in particular the ``kostal-interval.py`` script.
+It helps with blocking discharging for time intervals, recording the corresponding state in a file, and reverting the blocking if it is no longer required.
+If you don't want this behavior, or you don't have the script linked to a typical PATH directory such as ``/usr/local/bin``, remove the BLOCK_HOME_BATTERY_DISCHARGE_IF_WALLBOX_POWER_EXCEEDS_WATTS property from ``/etc/ebox_defaults.conf``.

 ## Grafana